temporalio/proposals/all-sdk/external-client-configuration.md

 ### Environment variables

-* Environment variables are in the form `TEMPORAL_<PROFILE_>_KEY_SUB_KEY_CAMEL_CASE`.
-If the profile part is missing, default is assumed.
+* Environment variables are in the form `TEMPORAL_KEY_SUB_KEY_CAMEL_CASE`.
+Profiles do not apply to environment variables.
+Environment variables always overwrite config if set regardless of config profile in use.
   * 💭 Why `TEMPORAL` prefix?
     * Reasonable to differentiate.
-  * This means that `TEMPORAL_ADDRESS` and `TEMPORAL_DEFAULT_ADDRESS` are the same thing.
+  * So for example, the `address` key is `TEMPORAL_ADDRESS`, etc.
-  * This means that camel case parts are separated by underscores _except_ the profile name itself.
+  * This means that camel case parts are separated by underscores.
-    * So a config value of `profiles.myProfile.tls.clientCertPath` is `TEMPORAL_MYPROFILE_TLS_CLIENT_CERT_PATH`.
+    * So a config value of `tls.clientCertPath` is `TEMPORAL_TLS_CLIENT_CERT_PATH`.
     * 💭 Why?
-      * This is clearer for typing and it is unreasonable to try and break up user-supplied camel case.
+      * This is clearer for users.
-  * Also the profile may contain an underscore and retain that and match that first.
-So `profiles.my_profile_tls.tls.clientCertPath` is `TEMPORAL_MY_PROFILE_TLS_TLS_CLIENT_CERT_PATH`.
-    * 💭 Why?
-      * It is unreasonable to elide any characters in the user-provided profile name.
-    * ❓ Since these become parts of the env var, should we limit profile name characters overall?
-Maybe `A-Z`, `a-z`, `0-9`, and only `_-:/` for now.
-And do those last special characters become `_` in env vars?
-And therefore is it a failure to have two profile names that would result in the same env var?
-* Environment variables are case-insensitive.
+* Case-sensitivity is a platform specific thing, but Temporal uses all-caps.
 * The CLI has existing environment variables.
 Some of these work and some should be still supported but deprecated in favor of the new forms.
 Below are the CLI env vars and how they apply:
   * `TEMPORAL_ADDRESS` - works just fine.